 1) Integration and automation have become crucial to digital transformation.

 Skyhigh reports that the average organization now uses 1,427 cloud services, an increase of 23.7% over the same quarter last year.
 It’s no secret that cloud adoption has been on the rise for years, but it’s been amazing to watch the rate of adoption skyrocket, including in some verticals—like financial services—that many people thought would lag behind.
-Workato ended 2017 with a substantial number of financial services customers including Visa, E*TRADE, and Bain Capital.
+Workato ended 2017 with a substantial number of financial services customers including Visa and E*TRADE.
 We were surprised and delighted by the number of financial services companies who adopted all three big cloud apps: Salesforce, Workday, and ServiceNow.
 Given our product’s depth and strength with these apps—Salesforce and Workday are both investors in Workato—this frequently leads to great conversations.

 Additionally, digital transformation is driving strong growth in the traditional integration space but even stronger growth in the larger intelligent automation space.
 Most notably: